 To make matters worse, chloraminated water reacts with the lead in water pipes, releasing yet another toxin into the public water system.
 In Washington DC, when chloramination of the water first began, lead levels were found to be 4,800 times the UN’s acceptable level for the toxic heavy metal!

 No discussion on water would be complete without a dishonorable mention for the inclusion of fluoride any many municipalities.
-The fluoride added to the water supply is sodium fluoride, and is also sold as pesticide, bearing the warning “deadly to humans”.
+The fluoride added to the water supply is sodium fluoride, and is also sold as a pesticide, bearing the warning “deadly to humans”.

 While the talking heads of media and government are telling consumers that the fluoride in drinking water will assure them of good dental health, people are actually being poisoned.
 The consumption of fluoride lowers IQs, causes infertility, has been linked to cancer and causes hardening of the arteries.
 In fact, one study “published in the January edition of the journal Nuclear Medicine Communications, the research highlights the fact that mass fluoride exposure may be to blame for the cardiovascular disease epidemic that takes more lives each year than cancer.
 In 2008, cardiovascular killed 17 million people.
 According to the authors of the study: “The coronary fluoride uptake value in patients with cardiovascular events was significantly higher than in patients without cardiovascular events.””
 (Source)